jacobfisher18/yntht/README.md

 #### MVP Features:
 - Make it responsive, mobile friendly, and looking good on all browsers
 - Clean up profile page, display followers and following, with links to their pages
-- Ability to post your 3; display all posts on Feed page
+- Ability to post your 3; display all posts on Feed page; possibly History page as well

 #### Later Features:
 - Enable the search bar on the logged in user profile page; this might require pulling search into the Redux state